What Is a Treasury Bill (T-Bill)? How It Works, Why Investors Use It, and When It Makes Sense

 Are Treasury bills safe?

-They are widely considered among the safest U.S. dollar investments because they are backed by the U.S. government.
+Treasury bills are widely considered among the safest U.S. dollar investments because they are backed by the U.S. government.

 Do Treasury bills pay monthly interest?

-No. Treasury bills usually do not make periodic interest payments.
 Investors typically earn the difference between the discounted purchase price and the face value received at maturity.

 Can I lose money in a Treasury bill?